Excelitas-PCO/pco.sdk-samples/README.md

 ## Requirements
 - Windows or Linux

-When using "x64 Native Tools Command Prompt for VS 2022"
+When using "x64 Native Tools Command Prompt for VS 2019/2022"
 - Visual Studio 2019/2022
-- QT for MSVC 2019

 or when using a terminal
 - Ninja Make
 - CMake
 - Any CPP Compiler, e.g. minGW
-- QT for minGW/your compiler

 ## Project Structure